-In simple terms, the provider provides women with the full package, including financial resources, emotional intimacy, and a committed relationships.
+In simple terms, the provider provides women with the full package, including financial resources, emotional intimacy, and a committed relationship.
 The lover instead only provides her with sex.

-These are two different dating strategies, and each can be sucessful.
+These are two different dating strategies, and each can be successful.

 In this post, we will delver deeper into the advantages and disadvantages of being a lover or provider.